DonChong2000/TodayILearn/01.Productivity/Physiologic/Sleep/Why You're Always Tired - 7 Myths Ruining Your Sleep.md

 Prof: 8 Hours of sleep is average value, not a optimum value!
 A healthy sleep can range from 6 hours (or a bit less) to 10,11 hours.

 These questions help you to know if you have a good sleep:
-1. Did you wake up naturally or did you need an alarm?
+- Did you wake up naturally or did you need an alarm?
-	- Generally If you wake up naturally, you
+	- Generally If you wake up naturally, you got a pretty reasonable amount of sleep.
+- Did it take you a long to wake up, and did you feel the need for caffeine.
+	- If so, you didn't  get enough sleep
+- Is your behaviour strange and erratic, like doing stupid things, being mean and unempathetic
+	- If so, you did't get engouh sleep

 ### 3. We should wake up at the same timee everyday

+Prof: Wake up at the same time, earrinf at time same time, getting light exposure at time same time,all acts to stabilise Circadian rhythms.
+But there's gonna be an occa

 ### 4. You should aviod blue light before sleep
 ### 5. Sleep apps help you sleep better
 ### 6. Melatonin helps us sleep better